-Nutritionists and dietitians in general earned an annual median salary of $57,910 in May 2015, the U.S. Bureau of Labor Statistics (BLS) reported.
-Those working for animal food manufacturing industries earned top pay at that time.
-Faster-than-average job growth of 16% was expected for these professionals from 2014-2024, the BLS projected.
+Nutritionists and dietitians in general earned an annual median salary of $60,370 in May 2018, the U.S. Bureau of Labor Statistics (BLS) reported.
+Those working for grantmaking and giving services earned top pay at that time.
+Much faster-than-average job growth of 11% was expected for these professionals from 2018-2028, the BLS projected.

 Students interested in holistic nutrition and working as dietitians and nutritionists can earn a master's degree in the field.
 Graduates can pursue further education and certification, as well as expect positive job growth as they enter the workforce.